AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 ![diode-clipper](diode-clipper-1.png)

 To model the nonlinear transfer function as static, the circuit is approximated by eliminating _**C**_.
-This semplification leads to a deviation from the original response of the real circuit, since we're loosing the phase rotation introduced by the capacitor.
+This simplification leads to a deviation from the original response of the real circuit, since we're loosing the phase rotation introduced by the capacitor.
 A workaround for this specific circuit exists and will be discussed in a following article.
 In general terms, it's important to measure such deviations during algorithm design.